armbrustlab/MarPRISM/README.md

  substitute exampleDataset.csv for testTranscriptomes.csv
  conda deactivate
  ```
+Output:
+   - `exampleDataset_trophicPredictions.csv` will have the trophic mode predictions for the test transcriptomes.

-The trophic mode predictions for the test transcriptomes can be compared to their metadata: [testTranscriptomes.xlsx](https://zenodo.org/uploads/14518902).
+The trophic mode predictions can then be compared to their metadata: [testTranscriptomes.xlsx](https://zenodo.org/uploads/14518902).